manell0/MileStone-1-Couronne/testing.md

 ### Current User Goals:
 1. As a current user, I want to navigate to information about rules and history, as well as social links.
 As well as the opportunity to contact the couronne site for any questions.

    - All these criteria are met.
-Rules and story are top navigation bar at the top.
+Rules and story are in the navigation bar at the top.
 Contact and social links in the footer.
 Also possibility to download the rules in PDF.

 ## Manual Testing